 If your artist resets the tattoo stencil placement, do not settle until you are 100% confident in how it will look.
 Remember it's your body, you make the final approval decision.
 And on that note, always consider the advice of your tattoo artist.
 You may think that the area for placement is best, but your tattoo artist from their extensive experience, may have some suggestions on a better placement on your body, based on the tattoo size and design.

 Also, consider the pain factor.
 Some areas of your body will be more painful than other areas.
 For some folks, this may be a detriment where they decide to get their tattoo.
 But in the end, the temporary discomfort is worth it.

 Finding the right tattoo shop and tattoo artist may take some time, never rush in.

 When choosing a tattoo shop, reading their online reviews, and checking out their social media is always a great way to start your investigation.
 And if there's anyone you know that has tattoos you admire; get their feedback on the tattoo shop or artist they chose to ink their skin.

 Now after you make your decision on a tattoo shop, always confirm their policies, including bookings, deposits, and cancellations.

-Last but not least, make sure their tattoo shop looks clean and spotless.
-Tattoo shops should look and be as sterile as a hospital if not more, to ensure the health and safety for you, not leaving with an infected tattoo.
+Last but not least, make sure their tattoo shop looks clean.
+Tattoo shops should look and be as sterile as a hospital if not more, to ensure your health and safety for you, not leaving with an infected tattoo.